 3. Technology keeps you engaged and entertained.

 The Internet is your modern-day theater and playground.
 You can stream movies on your computer.
 A subscription to Netflix will grant you access to their media library.
 They have thousands of movies and television shows available.
-Other movies and TV show subscription services include Amazon Instant Video, Hulu, and iTunes.

 The Internet also offers a plethora of online games.
 AARP online games, for instance, are designed to boost memory and enhance cognitive skills among seniors.